awadih/knapsack-algorithm-for-energy-project/README.md

 An energy consultant may have many choices for each building component, taking into account many factors such as the varying price of the insulation material in the markt, I give with this code an automated solution to possible biases.

 ## Study case

+To grafically present the problem, here is an example of possible measures for a set of building components.

 We formulate the problem as follows:

 ## Credits